 Is low code the future or overhyped?

-With industry analysts predicting strong growth for low-code platforms, we evaluate the concept and ask: is low code the future?
+With industry analysts predicting strong growth for low-code platforms, we evaluate the concept and ask: is low code the future or overhyped?

 First, let’s consider what is low-code/no-code.

-No-code is what it sounds like, namely business users automating business processes with no coding knowledge.
-The focus is on using visual point-and-click tools and pre-built templates to build apps/user interfaces, but users have limited (if any) ability to edit code.
+No-code is what it sounds like, namely non-technical users (commonly referred to as citizen developers) creating applications to automate business processes without writing code.
+The focus is on using drag-and-drop tools, industry templates, and pre-built integrations to build interfaces / workflows / applications.
+Users have limited (if any) ability to edit code.
 It is possible to go live in weeks with little training.

 What is a low code?

-Low-code platforms empower citizen developers to build digital applications quickly.
+Low-code platforms empower users to build digital applications quickly.

 What are the main features of a low-code platform?